djplaner/memex/sense/Paper Ideas/exploring-conceptions-of-technology.md

 [Aust government launches $1.2bn digital strategy](https://ia.acs.org.au/content/ia/article/2021/govt-adds--1-2b-digital-strategy-to-budget.html?ref=newsletter), including quotes from the PM
 > Every business in Australia is now a digital business,” he said.
 “This transformation is not merely a national one that needs to happen – it’s a global one that is happening.
 “We must keep our foot on the digital accelerator to secure our economic recovery from COVID-19.”

+### But we aren't doing it well

+> Over recent decades, Western universities have been very good at picking up and reproducing modish language about their purposes and methods – engaged enquiry, T-shaped graduates, being and becoming, and so on.
+They have been less good at ‘tooling up’ to deal with the complexity of analysing how their educational ecosystems actually function and of systematically redesigning for sustainable improvement.
+(Ellis & Goodyear, 2019, p.
+242)

 ## Conceptual Framework

 - technology, pedagogy, meso-level practitioners/educational developers